 Passing (dir.
 Rebecca Hall)

 Set in 1920s Harlem, Irene Redfield (Tessa Thompson) and Clare Kendry (Ruth Negga) are high school friends who are reunited years later, now living very different lives.
 While both are African-American women who can “pass” as white, they have chosen to live on opposite sides of the color line.
 This was far-and-away my favorite of the festival.
 Not only does Rebecca Hall’s directorial debut explore themes of race, but it also looks at the gray areas of gender and sexuality as well.
-I hope to see this one take some awards next year, at least for Sam Levy’s gorgeous black and white cinematography and for Ruth Negga’s outstanding performance.
+I hope to see this one take some awards next year, at least for Eduardo Grau’s gorgeous black and white cinematography and for Ruth Negga’s outstanding performance.

 Mayday (dir.
 Karen Cinorre)